 The huge number of closures was political folly of the worst kind, yet this epidemic of mismanagement still goes on today as successive Governments seek only to find 'quick-fix' solutions, rather than long-term ones.
 The anti--rail lobby among Whitehall bureaucrats has seldom been more ruthlessly exposed than in their treatment of British Railways after it came into public ownership in 1948 - and, in case you're wondering, this is not some crackpot train spotter's opinion either!
 Okay, I may be related to the 'Anorak' family, but I'm nowhere near as biased as some politicians who betray a stubborn refusal to recognise the advantages of moving heavy goods by rail.
 One has only to compare the motorway extravagances in Britain to illustrate the point; it screams excess, excess, excess!
 And what does the Government do to solve the problem?
 It pours billions of tax payer's money into building more!
 Well, it won't be long before these too are crumbling under the weight of giant-sized juggernauts laden with goods that could easily be carried by rail.

 (Above-Below) The Stainmore line was built to transport Durham coke to the West Cumberland blast furnaces, and pig iron eastwards to the steelworks on Teeside.
 With gradients as steep as 1 in 59 between Tebay and Barnard Castle, most trains were either double-headed or banked to Stainmore Summit, which, at 1,370 feet above sea level, was the highest point of any main line in England.
-In this view, BR Standard Class 4 No 76024 stands adjacent to Stainmore box at the summit.
+In this view from the west, BR Standard Class 4 No 76024 awaits its next pilot duty adjacent to Stainmore box at the summit of the 1 in 59 climb from Belah and 1 in 68 from Bowes.
+Unusually the box is placed gable-end towards the track, its brick construction faced with stucco for weatherproofing against the elements at this exposed spot.
+There are lock room windows in front and sides, the latter having the nameboard placed above it and beneath the plankwalk.
+The box was equipped with a 25-lever frame with only one spare and the signalmen lived in nearby railway cottages because of the isolated Pennine location.
+The box fell into decay from July 4th 1962 after the line was lifted.
 (Below) An Ivatt 2-6-0 is assisted at the rear by a BR standard Class 2 on the climb across Belah Viaduct between Kirkby Stephen and Stainmore.
 This spectacular structure was more than 1,000 ft long, with sixteen spans built of wrought and cast iron that carried the line 196 ft high above the valley floor.
 Sadly, the magnificent Belah viaduct (the highest in Britain) was demolished a year after closure of the line to all traffic in 1962.
 Photo © A Cawkhill.

 (Above-Below) Two shots of Kirkby Stephen station in the early 1950s.
 I barely remember these photos being taken of ex-LNWR 0-6-0 arriving at Kirkby Stephen East.
 All I know is that it has been in the family album for donkeys years...of interest is the wooden cover on the tender to protect train crewmen from the severity of the Pennine winters.
 After the lines to Penrith, Tebay and Darlington were closed for passenger traffic in 1962, the building and site fell into disrepair before it was purchased by Stainmore Properties Ltd in 1996 for use as the eastern terminus of a proposed preserved railway from Appleby East.
 When Stainmore Railway Company Ltd was formed in 2000, volunteers and shareholders have carried out substantial repairs to the building and begun the task of developing a Heritage Centre and operational railway.
 The company has been awarded a number of grants to progress the project.
 The Heritage Centre saw passenger trains return to the East station in August 2011 after an absence of almost 50 years.
 Click here to visit to SRC website.
 (Below) Another remarkable survivor of the 19th century railway builders is the magnificent Smardale Viaduct, situated three miles west of Kirkby Stephen on the former Stainmore route between Tebay and Bishop Aukland.
 After closure of the route in 1962, the once-dilapidated 553ft-long viaduct now carries a footpath and nature trail 90ft above Scardale Beck in one of the Pennine's loveliest beauty spots.
 Indeed, unlike most contemporary bridges spanning our motorways, the graceful lines of the viaduct actually enhance the landscape...not spoil it!